I haven’t focused on larger play items like swings and trikes but instead of smaller, affordable toys.

 10. A Return Ball

-These are tennis balls that have an elastic thread linking the ball to a wrist band.
+These are tennis balls, the only difference is that have an elastic thread linking the ball to a wrist band.
 The idea is to throw the ball onto the ground.
 The elastic thread will catapult it back and the player has to catch it.

 The toys I’ve featured here are suitable for younger kids.
 I plan on writing a similar blog next week featuring some outdoor toys for older children, so if you have older ones, keep an eye out next week.
 Or, check out my range of Retro Outdoor Toys here.
 There will be a bit of over lap between all these blogs.
 Alternatively, you can see my full range of outdoor toys here.